amplience/amplience-hybris-extension/README.md

 ### Running the jUnit tests

-Execute the following ant command to run the junit unittests for the amplience extensions.
+Execute the following ant command to run the junit unittests for the Amplience extensions.

 ```bash
 ant unittests -Dtestclasses.extensions="ampliencedm,ampliencedmaddon,ampliencedmbackoffice,ampliencedmcockpits"